CSPI-QE/ocp-ci-docs/docs/Policy/Documentation/Scenario_Documentation_Policy.md

 Under the "Process" header of your documentation be sure to include how and where the test cluster for this scenario is being provisioned and deprovisioned.

-This could be as simple as linking to a workflow being utilized to do this work as the workflow (and it's documentation) may not be maintained by CSPI or PQE:
+This could be as simple as linking to a workflow being utilized to do this work as the workflow (and its documentation) may not be maintained by CSPI or PQE:

 `ci-operator/config/windup/windup_integration_test/README.md`